ColdIQ's Cold Email Guide: Outbound Secrets

 You want to identify people and companies struggling with a problem you can solve.

-The first goal of this document is to show you how to identify problems at scale and reach out to companies most likely to need your help.
+The first goal of this document is to show you how to identify problems at scale and reach out to companies that most likely need your help.
 Then, we’ll show you how to make this process more efficient by leveraging sales tech and copywriting best practices.

 Ingredients of successful cold email campaigns